The Importance of Goal Setting

 For example, if a marathon runner sets out to improve his cardiovascular fitness, running economy and muscular strength then he should focus on improving these areas (goal-relevant activities).
 He should not focus on other tasks such as improving his throwing capacity or free-throw ability (goal-irrelevant activities).
 This approach would allow him to focus on the most important aspects of his training and in essence, ensure his training is as efficient and effective as possible.

-2. Goals provide feedback
+2. Goals provide motivation

 Goals allow for an easy assessment of performance and enable you to learn more about your training abilities which can subsequently help to replace boredom with challenge i.e. goals serve as an energiser!
 As you start achieving your goals you will build your own self-directed motivation and replace fear and tension with focus and confidence.
 These factors combined often lead to more rewarding training.